 So, have you reconnected with the reasons you started making music in the first place?

 When I’m getting ready to go on tour, I feel like I’m preparing for it as an athlete would in order to win the championship.
-I practice playing my guitar.
-I practice singing.
+I practise playing my guitar.
+I practise singing.
 I keep my body in shape.
 I ride my motorcycle and I go scuba diving.
-But it’s not just about keeping physically fit, because the mind can go sooner than the body when you’re traveling on the road.
+But it’s not just about keeping physically fit, because the mind can go sooner than the body when you’re travelling on the road.
 You really need to keep your morale high.